rhdtownsend/msg/docs/source/user-guide/c-walkthrough.rst

 C Walkthrough
 *******************

-This chapter rerpises the steps of the :ref:`python-walkthrough` --- evaluating spectra and photometric colors for Sirius A --- but now using the MSG C interface.
+This chapter reprises the steps of the :ref:`python-walkthrough` --- evaluating spectra and photometric colors for Sirius A --- but now using the MSG C interface.